lairdkruger/react-webgl-template/README.md

-Template for standard react projects with react-three-fiber for webgl implementations
+Template for non-standard react projects with react-three-fiber for webgl implementations